 Make sure that in the following step you fill in a dummy URL that does not match a URL on your site.
 For example, "http://domain.com/dummy.html".

 <script> window['_conv_q'] = window['_conv_q'] || ; window['_conv_q'].push(["pushRevenue",revenue,products_cnt,goal_id]); </script>

 In the above code you need to replace the following fields with the actual values:

 - Revenue: revenue using 123.45 (dot as cent divider)

 - Product Count (number of products in the cart): products_cnt

-Then, after saving it, if you edit it again you'll get a triggering code:
+Then, after saving it, if you edit it again you will get a triggering code:

-Locate the number mentioned in the screenshot above.
-That is your goal ID that you want to use together with the revenue tracking code.
+Locate the goal ID that you want to use together with the revenue tracking code.